×

 By Vessel Type: Cargo Ship (Largest) vs. Naval Ship (Fastest-Growing)

-Cargo Ship (Dominant) vs. Fishing Vessel (Emerging)
+Cargo Ship (Dominant) vs. Passenger Ship (Emerging)

-By Material: Steel (Largest) vs. Aluminum (Fastest-Growing)
+By Construction Material: Steel (Largest) vs. Composite (Fastest-Growing)

-Steel (Dominant) vs. Aluminum (Emerging)
+Materials: Steel (Dominant) vs. Composite (Emerging)

 By End Use: Transportation (Largest) vs. Defense (Fastest-Growing)

-Transportation (Dominant) vs. Defense (Emerging)
+Transportation: Commercial Shipping (Dominant) vs. Defense (Emerging)

 Get more detailed insights about US Shipbuilding Market